 As a founding partner of Game Dev Heroes, we look forward to annually celebrating the achievements of individuals throughout the industry.
 The video games sector is fantastic at bringing attention and accolades to studios and games.
 Game Dev Heroes extends the benefits to the creators, having their own skills and achievements celebrated more widely.
 We want these unsung heroes of the games industry to be able to have their contributions recognised, from brilliant developers and resourceful support staff, to inspiring management and positive role models.
-Nominations are reviewed by a panel of developers and games industry professionals, with shortlists released ahead of a presentation event which coincides with Develop:Brighton conference.
-Find the site here.
+Nominations are reviewed by a panel of developers and games industry professionals, with shortlists released ahead of a presentation event which coincides with the Develop:Brighton conference.
+Find their site here.

-British Games Institute, and held at Sheffield Hallam University, GamesEd brings together leaders across the games industry and academia, tackling challenges from employability, diversity, skill diversification, apprenticeships and work placements.
+Founded by the British Games Institute, and held at Sheffield Hallam University, GamesEd brings together leaders across the games industry and academia, tackling challenges from employability, diversity, skill diversification, apprenticeships, and work placements.
 The conversations surrounding strategic issues of importance drive the industry forward, pushing it on the path of continued improvement.
 We’ve got a lot of crossover in our objectives and it’s a pleasure to support efforts to improve industry employability that recognises student talent.
 Aardvark Swift are a key sponsor for the event and a driving force behind the scenes as part of the steering committee.
-Sign up to GamesEd20 here.
+Find their site here.

 UK Interactive Entertainment is the only trade body for the UK’s games and interactive entertainment industry.
-They are a not-for-profit and represent businesses of all sizes from small start-ups to large multinational developers, publishers and service companies.
+They are a not-for-profit and represent businesses of all sizes, from small start-ups to large multinational developers, publishers, and service companies.
 As a proud industry partner and member of Ukie, we actively engage in their initiatives to help promote the UK game dev scene.
 From their Ukie Hotline, offering actionable advice to studios and developers during times of crisis, to the Video Game Ambassador program, which helps coach the next generation of the industry, we couldn’t be happier to work alongside our industry peers to better the sector we all love.
-Find the site here.
+Find their site here.

 Launched by Into Games, Side Quest is a series of lessons and game making challenges aimed at students between the ages of 13-19.
 These bi-weekly ‘game jams’ have themes set by real UK games studios.
 Into Games are offering free software, paper-based prototyping tools, and a community of engaged learners to get everyone involved with game making.
 There’s no coding knowledge required; you don’t even need a super-powered, water-cooled, PC!
 From practical challenges set by top UK developers, to weekly livestreamed masterclasses, it’s the perfect time to learn.
-Find the site here.
+Find their site here.